 Cons:

-- It’s harder to make decisions off online portfolios and virtual interviews.
+- It’s harder to make decisions based on online portfolios and virtual interviews.

 - You have to make hiring decisions that can affect the company.